-If you are considering divorce it is important for you to be informed about the divorce process.
+If you are considering divorce, you need to be informed about the divorce process.
 You likely have questions about the divorce laws and processes in Mississippi.
 Our goal of this section of our firm’s site is to answer as many questions as possible.
 Potential clients are often seeking to find an attorney that will assist in making the divorce process as quick, affordable, and painless as possible

-In Mississippi, to file for divorce you must be a resident of the State for at least six (6) months.
+In Mississippi, to file for divorce you or your spouse must be a State resident for at least six (6) months.
 If filing a fault-based, or contested, divorce you must file in the county in which your spouse resides if your spouse is also a resident of the State.
 However, the divorce should be filed in the plaintiff’s county if the defendant is a non-resident.
 If the parties are filing an irreconcilable differences, or no-fault, divorce the parties can be filed in the county of residence of either party, or if one party is a non-resident in the resident party’s county.

 The main distinction in the world of divorce cases is a fault based (contested) and irreconcilable differences, or no-fault, (uncontested) divorce.
 The law considers marriage to be a civil contract between a husband and wife.
 Each of the parties agreed to certain rights and obligations under the civil contract of marriage.
 When a marriage fails the parties can seek to obtain a judicial decree which legally ends the marriage—a divorce.

 In Mississippi an Irreconcilable Differences divorce is a no-fault divorce where the couple agrees that the divorce is irretrievably broken, and that the parties seek to sever the civil contract of marriage.
 Generally, when the parties agree to a no-fault divorce the parties agree to both the divorce and the settlement of other martial issues, including child custody, support, alimony, and property division.
 However, the parties can agree to the divorce itself and have the court make a determination as to the other marital issues.